unwriter/databutton/README.md

 ## 2. Add money transfer options

-You can also specify additional `cash` attribute to send money.
-This is possible through the `$cash` attribute.
+You can also specify additional `pay` attribute to send money.
+This is possible through the `$pay` attribute.

-Currently `$cash` only has only one attribute: `to`, which is equivalent to datacash's ["cash.to" attribute usage](https://github.com/unwriter/datacash#4-to).
+Currently `$pay` only has only one attribute: `to`, which is equivalent to datapay's ["pay.to" attribute usage](https://github.com/unwriter/datapay#4-to).

 Here's an example: